janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 This means that you can simply replace all your ugly LIKE queries with beautiful regular expressions!

-### Virtual rows
+### Virtual row blocks

-Most of Sequel's query methods, in addition to arguments, also support blocks (so-called "virtual rows") which gives you a DSL for more advanced queries.
+Most of Sequel's query methods, in addition to arguments, also support blocks (so-called "virtual row blocks") which gives you a DSL for more advanced queries.

 ```rb
 Movie.where{year >= 2010}                        # inequality operators